 Simplify: While making it a better experience, removing stress points for customers also removes noise that is interfering with the delivery of the message, allowing time for more meaningful moments.
 Sometimes that means more work on the back end to drive a simple experience on the surface.

 It is important to note the rising role of influencers in connecting customers to brands.
-To put this in perspective, customer time spent with Coca Cola, Lego and Red Bull increased only 2% last year.
+To put this in perspective, customer time spent with Coca-Cola, Lego, and Red Bull increased only 2% last year.
 During that same time, the top 10 social media influencers increased 26%, allowing brands to have the ability to reach 29% of Gen Zers within days.
 This access has enabled a revival among collection-based products, one of the oldest loyalty formats.
-Recently, NFL (soon to be) Rookie, Trevor Lawrence, teamed up with Topps and Excel Sports to offer a first of its kind digital cards in NFT (non-fungible-token) format.
-This opens the door for a transition from a centuries old format.
+Recently, NFL rookie, Trevor Lawrence, teamed up with Topps and Excel Sports to offer first-of-its-kind digital cards in NFT (non-fungible-token) format.
+This opens the door for a transition from a centuries-old format.
 This is not the first or last time blockchain technologies will drive innovation in loyalty.